The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-epic-of-alexander-ultimate-guide.md

 If you're bringing a Shadowbringers relic into this fight, the maximum stat value for your weapon at this fight's item level sync is 184.
 You should allocate as much Crit as possible while not going above the highest stat breakpoint you can hit, then allocate the rest into Det and DH according to your gearset, wasting as few substats as possible.

 Your ideal GCD speed for this fight is 2.50, as phasing and boss untargetability mean that you won't really feel the 0.2s of oGCD drift from each melee combo.
 However, if you are using synced gear or simply want a slightly faster speed, any speed from 2.50 to 2.48 is perfectly fine.
-If you want to play at 2.49, use gear with no SpS and allocate 10 points from the ShB relic into Spell Speed.
+If you want to play at 2.49, use gear with no SpS and allocate ten points from the ShB relic into Spell Speed.
 If you don’t have the ShB relic, simply pick a weapon with Crit and either Det or DH, at iLVL 595 or above.

 In terms of gear, any gear pieces at iLVL 595 and above will sync down to cap both substats.
 You can construct a completely functional gear set by picking pieces with Crit as one of the two substats and Det/DH as the other substat, roughly balancing the two.
 You can see a sample gearset using the ShB relic below: